My Resume

 1984-Present

 We eventually settled, at first, in Yarmouth Port, MA.
 We rented a wonderful cottage on Cape Cod Bay from Lee & Dory Marchildon.
 For several years we operated the business from a walk-out basement on the property.
 In 1989, Marge and I married.
 Our business was rapidly growing, so in 1990, we bought a piece of property in South Dennis where our home and business are presently located.
-The upholstery business is located in a detached oversized building on the property.
-Working as a home based upholstery business helps keep the overhead expenses low and my work quality high.

-Computer Experience with DOS
+Computer Experience with Microsoft DOS

 1982-1993